Jeunese/jeunese.github.io/docs/overview.md

 -  A new product, feature, or important component release.
 -  An important update to an existing feature.
--  Information on how to install, upgrade, manage, or troubleshoot .
+-  Information on how to install, upgrade, manage, or troubleshoot.
 -  Public technical preview content.

 Once a content need is identified, a ticket should be created in an issue tracking tool, such as JIRA.
 Once the technical author has enough information, they can start drafting, which might include creating a working branch for the feature off of a Master branch in Git.
 Content is merged at the same time as the public release of the feature, following approval from Engineering.
 The technical author pushes content to a remote repository and creates a Pull Request (PR).
 Depending on stakeholder needs, content can be reviewed directly in the PR.